keptn/spec/shipyard.md

 ## approval

-Defines the kind of approval, which is required before deploying an artifact in this stage.
+Defines the kind of approval, which is required before deploying an artifact in a stage.
 The approval strategy can be defined based on the evaluation result `pass` and `warning`.
-Keptn supports the approval strategies for the evaluation results `pass` and `warning`:
+Keptn supports the approval strategies for the evaluation results `pass` and `warning` set to:
   * `automatic`: Workflow continues without requesting approval.
   * `manual`:  Workflow requests for approval before continuing.

   > **Note:** Per default, an `automatic` approval strategy is used for evaluation result `pass` and `warning`.

-*Example:*
+*Usage:*
 ```yaml
 - name: approval
   properties: